gugulet-hu/qself-process/automate/2 Tools/readme.md

 * A fibre to intialise other flows.
 * A fibre to self-initialise using the first fibre.
-* A fibre to split a JSON into smaller JSONs.
-* A fibre to combine smaller JSONs into one.
-* A fibre to add missing sessions to a master JSON.
+* A fibre to add missing sessions to a primary JSON file.
 * A fibre to add a summary to sessions.
 * A fibre to create period summaries.
-* An incomplete fibre to edit JSONs in a certain way.